“Let us love God my brothers – let us love God. But let it be with the strength of our arms and the sweat of our brow.” St Vincent de Paul

-A one-day retreat for each grade is held at Camp De Sales in Brooklyn, Michigan.
 Our prayer for these retreats is for the students to live a virtuous life by our focus on a virtue that the students can act upon at school and apply in class throughout the year.
-In addition, the 8th grade retreat is geared to help the students take the next step in becoming leaders in school by demonstrating our theme for the retreat, setting an example for the 7th graders to emulate.
+In addition, the 8th grade retreat is geared to help the students take the next step in becoming leaders in school by demonstrating our theme for the retreat and setting an example for the 7th graders to emulate.

 During Religion classes, for one week in Advent and one week during Lent, the 7th and 8th grade students participate in different activities including a prayer service, journaling, and reconciliation, with the aim of growing closer to the living Christi in celebration of His coming and in sorrow for His passion and crucifixion.
 The Light He brings with His resurrection powers the retreats.

 Each year the LC School Retreat is held on campus during school hours.
 The hope for this retreat is that it will bring to life the focus of the Church and its theme for the year.